 It will be open.

-However, we view these as transitional solutions.
-At the back of our mind is the belief that an endeavour that can demonstrate its independence (through its strict funding guidelines) while proving that it can produce strong journalism on difficult topics under any political administration can find supporters willing to pay for its continued existence.
+At the back of our mind is the belief that an endeavour that can demonstrate its independence (see more on our strict funding guidelines below), while proving that it can produce strong journalism on difficult topics under any political administration, can find supporters willing to pay for its continued existence.
+Reporters United readers can support our endeavour through donations or voluntary subscriptions.

 We would prefer to fail and close shop than to do something which resembles something which already exists or replicates the weaknesses we see in our space.
 We will either do something truly independent and transparent or we will do nothing at all.